Frequently Asked Questions

 A. Yes, we can help identify suitable referees from our growing community of reviewers.
 If you can share the topics, we can provide you the names, areas of expertise/list of publications and contact details of potential reviewers so you can liaise with them directly.
 If they’re suitably qualified, it is also good practice to ask the authors of other chapters to crry out reviews, as it can help promote coherence in edited volumes.

 Q. How do I sign up as a reviewer?

 A. Please see our Resources for Reviewers page for more information.

 Q. Do you publish books with many color images? or in fancy formats?

-A. We consider only works which we expect will be economically feasible to publish.
+A. We only consider works which we expect will be economically viable to publish.
 A large number of images is not disqualifying by itself, but all art books must have a critical/reflective component that would make them interesting to the academic communities we serve (e.g. we don't publish catalogs).
-Once we have agreed to publish your work, there should be considerable flexibility in the number and kind (color or b&w) of images to be included, though of course color costs more to produce and would result in a higher list price.
-Most of our books so far are in the indutry standard 6x9 inch format, with a few (mainly art) books being somewhat larger.
+Once we have agreed to publish your work, there should be considerable flexibility in the number and kind of images (color or b&w) to be included.
+It is important to bear in mind that, as color costs more to produce, it will result in a higher list price.
+The majority of our books are in the industry standard 6x9 inch format, although we have printed some somewhat larger books (mainly art).